Loading benchmark context

 What Benchmarks Are Available

 SaliencyLab benchmarks are segmented across four dimensions: category (e.g., DTC skincare, fintech, FMCG), market (e.g., UAE, Morocco, Global), platform (Instagram, TikTok, YouTube, Facebook), and language.
 Each benchmark segment shows the average score, percentile distribution, and sample size so you know how reliable the norm is.
-Benchmarks with fewer than 100 ads display a building indicator with the current sample count.
+Where SaliencyLab shows percentile context, the support behind each number is labelled as Observed (the exact slice has at least 30 real ads), Modeled (the exact slice is below that observed floor and the percentile is borrowed from an adjacent slice), or Default (no exact or adjacent slice is usable yet — the percentile is shown as an em-dash).

 How Benchmarks Are Built

 Every ad that runs through the RoastIQ pipeline contributes to the benchmark pool after anonymization.
 Ads are tagged by category, platform, market, and language during upload.
 The benchmark engine calculates rolling averages, percentile ranks, and confidence intervals per segment.
-As the pool grows, benchmark confidence tightens.
-SaliencyLab also ingests publicly available ad data from Meta Ad Library, TikTok Creative Center, and Google Ads Transparency Center to seed benchmarks in underserved categories and regions, including MENA and Africa markets.
+As the pool grows, more slices clear the observed floor and Modeled estimates settle into Observed ones.
+SaliencyLab also ingests publicly available ad data from Meta Ad Library, TikTok Creative Center, and Google Ads Transparency Center to seed coverage in underserved categories and regions, including MENA and Africa markets.
+Public-data seeds appear as Observed (public) when the slice clears the observed floor, and as Modeled when it does not.

 Driver Explorer: What Moves Each KPI